 - 1. To inspire youth groups, schools, universities, families and parishes to pray, fast and give alms this Lent so that can continue to give material, psychological and spiritual help to the people of Ukraine. - 2.
 To pray for Ukraine and Russia and for world peace.

-TIME: 15-30 minutes depending on how much detail you decide to give.
+TIME: 15-30 minutes depending on how much detail you include from the additional information at the end.